Beginner’s Guide to Start Beekeeping (Without Going Off-Grid)

 Warré hives – Similar to Langstroth in size/shape, but uses top bars instead of frames.
 They are lighter than a Langstroth hive.
 With Langstroth, empty boxes are placed on the top of the full box.
 With Warré, empty boxes are placed on the bottom.

-How Much Effort is Needed to Start Beekeeping?
+How Much Effort is Needed to Start Beekeeping

-To start beekeeping you need to at least start with bees and one box.
+If you’re starting beekeeping, you’ll need to at least start with bees and one box.
 You will need to gather all the equipment, which can be expensive.
 Building your own hives can cost less, but will take time.

 It’s up to you on how much time you want to spend with the bees.
 We find not bothering the bees and going into their hive often, doesn’t disrupt them and allows them to grow the hive.

-If you have several hives, it will require more time.
-But we are lazy beekeepers.
 We check on the bees in the Spring to see how they are doing.
 If they need a new box, we’ll add it.
 We only take honey out in the Spring and check on them before the Fall.
 Throughout the Summer, we make sure we see bees flying around.
 If we don’t, we’ll go into the hive.
-And in the Winter, we’ll put straw bails around the hives to keep out the wind and give the bees mite treatment.

 The hardest thing is knowing the bees may swarm and leave.
 Or die.
 That is a high likelihood, depending on how early in the Spring that you get them.
 For us in Mid-Michigan, the first week of May seems to work in getting new bees.